artsandmetaphysics/goodlifeodyssey/_dialogues/why-not-make-america-christian.md

 <span class="sc">Dijon:</span> If it’s more important, wouldn’t that also make it more important to establish?

 <span class="sc">Aaron:</span> Even if I’m certain that Christianity is true, I wouldn’t want to force it on others.
-Good wants true believers.
+God wants true believers.
 I couldn’t prove my faith to you.

 <span class="sc">Dijon:</span> If you can’t prove your faith to me, then how do _you_ know its true?

 <span class="sc">Aaron:</span> It’s an internal experience—I’ve felt God’s presence.
 I can’t explain it with words.

 <span class="sc">Dijon:</span> Then it’s even more important to establish Christianity as the state religion!
-Your privileged knowledge can save others from damnation.
-Certainly God wants true believers, but you wouldn’t have to use a heavy hand.
-Don’t persecute Buddhists or Muslims, just help Christians: give churches stipends for missionaries, require Bible reading in the schools, and don’t let movie directors misrepresent your beliefs.
+Your privileged knowledge can save others.
+I understand that God doesn’t want cultural Christians paying lip-service, but a Christian government could retain some freedom of religion.
+Don’t persecute Buddhists or Muslims, just give Christians some help: give churches stipends for missionaries, require Bible reading in the schools, and don’t let movie directors misrepresent your beliefs.
 You can’t force someone to have faith, but you can certainly make it easier for people to believe by keeping it mainstream.

 <span class="sc">Aaron:</span> A moderate Christian state may be appealing, but once in power, the Christian leaders would inevitably fall into sin.
 They may rule beneficently for a while, but if their power was justified with religious beliefs, before long they’d persecute non-believers to preserve their power.